 Once you have all of your supplies, you are ready to build the fire.
 Begin by removing the cooking grate from the grill and make a fire on one half of the grill.
 If there is any wind, it is important that the fire is on the windward side, the direction from which the wind is blowing.
 This is crucial because airflow is everything when it comes to smoking; you want the wind to blow the flavorful smoke toward the food, not in the opposite direction.

 Assemble the Smoker

 Now the grill is ready to turn into a smoker.
 Place the drip pan on the other side of the grill, directly opposite the fire.
 There should be no charcoal beneath this pan.
 Put the cooking grate back onto the grill.
 When the coals are good and hot you are ready to cook.
-Place the water pan directly over the burning coals and fill to about 2/3 full with hot water; this will add moisture to the air inside the grill.
+Place the water pan directly over the burning coals and fill about two-thirds full with hot water; this will add moisture to the air inside the grill.
 Place the meat on the other side of the grill over the drip pan.
 Put the thermometer next to the meat, and then cover the grill with the lid, arranging it so the top vent is directly over the food (or as close as it can be).

 Adjust the Vents

 Now, this is the important part.
 Depending on the kind of charcoal grill you have, you need to set the vents so that the airflow comes in under the fire and out through a vent over the meat.
 This will draw the air through the fire, over the water pan, and over the meat before it leaves the grill.
-What you need to do is adjust the vents to maintain the ideal smoking temperature of 225 to 250 F/110 to 120 C.
+What you need to do is adjust the vents to maintain the ideal smoking temperature of 225 F to 250 F/110 C to 120 C.